-Life Cycle Assessment and EPD
+Life Cycle Assessment (LCA) and environmental product declaration (EPD)

 LCA (Life Cycle Assessment) – evaluation of the life cycle.